ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 The columns `tot_val` was renamed as `total_expense`.

 In the check for duplicates entries we were able to flag 5850 entries.
-Compared to the size of the data, whcih goes upto 965,215 observations, the size of duplicates is very small and a possoble number.
+Compared to the size of the data, whcih goes upto 965,215 observations, the size of duplicates is very small and a possible number.

+Apart from the above mentioned duplicates, there 3644 observations across 277 households, where they have captured the consumption expenditure for June 2015 as well in the year 2014 category.
+These observations were removed.

+Files from sections 2.1.1, 2.1.2, and 2.1.3 were compiled together.

+Unique households in the data: 1527

 #### 2.2 Sale of crop and livestock products